-As of March 31, 2022 and December 31, 2021, we had approximately \$232,307,155 and \$232,303,712 cash held in the Trust Account, respectively.
+As of June 30, 2022 and December 31, 2021, we had approximately \$232,461,098 and \$232,303,712 cash held in the Trust Account, respectively.
 We intend to use substantially all of the funds held the Trust Account.
 To the extent that our shares or debt is used, in whole or in part, as consideration to complete our Business Combination, the remaining proceeds held in the Trust Account will be used as working capital to finance the operations of the post-Business Combination entity, make other acquisitions and pursue our growth strategies.

-As of March 31, 2022 and December 31, 2021, we had cash of \$5,064 and \$237,363 held outside of the Trust Account, respectively.
+As of June 30, 2022 and December 31, 2021, we had cash of \$988,148 and \$237,363 held outside of the Trust Account, respectively.
 We intend to use the funds held outside of the Trust Account primarily to identify and evaluate target businesses, perform business due diligence on prospective target businesses, travel to and from the offices, properties, or similar locations of prospective target businesses or their representative or owners, review corporate documents and material agreements of prospective target businesses, and structure, negotiate and complete a Business Combination.

 In order to finance transaction costs in connection with a Business Combination, our Sponsor or an affiliate of our Sponsor, or our officers and directors may provide us working capital loans ("Working Capital Loans").
-As of March 31, 2022 and December 31, 2021, there were no outstanding borrowings under Working Capital Loans.
+On May 3, 2022, the Sponsor confirmed to the Company that it will provide any such Working Capital Loans for at least the next twelve months.
+On May 5, 2022, the Company drew down and received cash proceeds of \$1,050,000.
+The outstanding balance under this loan is \$1,050,000 as of June 30, 2022.
 If we complete a Business Combination, we may repay such loaned amounts out of the proceeds of the Trust Account released to us.
 In the event that a Business Combination does not close, we may use a portion of the working capital held outside the Trust Account to repay such loaned amounts, but no proceeds from our Trust Account would be used for such repayment.
-Up to \$1,500,000 of such loans may be convertible into warrants, at a price of \$1.00 per warrant, at the option of the lender.
+Up to \$1,050,000 of such loans may be convertible into warrants, at a price of \$1.00 per warrant, at the option of the lender.
 The warrants would be identical to the Private Placement Warrants.